Browse the Guide:

 architectural drawings of apartment complexes and other residential

 housing projects she has designed.
-International Archive of Women in
+Part of IAWA Small Collections.
+Ms2009-054.

 MULLINS, NICHOLAS C. (1939-1988).
 PAPERS, 1960-1988.
 46.2 cu. ft.
 Professor of sociology at Indiana University (1971-1984); professor of sociology at Virginia Polytechnic Institute (1984-1988).
 Collection consists primarily of material concerning a ten year research project studying sociology citations in international journals.
 Finding aid available online.
 Ms1988-046.

 MURDOCH, FRANCES A. (b. ca. 1847).
 JOURNAL, 1861-1863.
 0.1 cu. ft.
 Young woman living on a Mississippi plantation during the Civil War.
 Frequent journal entries, largely introspective and religious in nature, but also relaying war news of such events the Battle of Shiloh, the surrenders of New Orleans and Vicksburg, a battle between local militia and a Union gunboat at Natchez, Mississippi, the looting of Bruinsburg, Mississippi, and the death of Col. Stuart Wilkins Fisk at the Battle of Murfreesboro.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-132.

 MURDOCK, FRANK M. PAPERS, 1877-93.
 0.1